l50/goutils/pwmgr/keeper/README.md

 **Returns:**

 string: The unique identifier (UID) of the first Keeper record that matches the search term.
+If multiple records match the search term, only the UID of the first record is returned.

 error: An error if the Keeper records cannot be searched or if the search term does not match any records.